Frequently Asked Questions

 How much is Jason Kaczorowski Photography?

 I work with many budgets and create solutions to provide coverage that’s important to you.
 My commissions range, based on the scope and specification of your coverage.
-Coverage is offered from 3,600 and includes my Time and Talent, an Assistant Second Photographer, Detailed Pre Wedding Consultations, Selection & Correction of All Images, Full Resolution Wedding Digital Image Files, Stunning Social Media Sharing Highlights, Online Sharing & Ordering Gallery along with Reproduction & Sharing Licensing.
-I will work hand-in-hand with you to tailor coverage to suit your unique taste.
-I invite you to phone 312.671.7678, complete my contact form or email me directly at email@example.com and will be pleased to schedule an appointment either by phone or video conference to explore all available options and I will help tailor coverage to fit your budget and needs.
-You may also discover more by visiting my Investment Guide here on my website.
+Coverage is offered from 3,600 and includes my Time and Talent, an Assistant Second Photographer, Detailed Pre-Wedding Consultations, Selection & Correction of All Images, Full Resolution Digital Image Files, Stunning Social Media Sharing Highlights, Online Sharing & Ordering Gallery along with Reproduction & Sharing Licensing.
+I will work hand-in-hand with you to tailor coverage to suit your unique needs.
+I invite you to phone 312.671.7678, complete my contact form or email me directly at firstname.lastname@example.org and will be pleased to schedule an appointment either by phone, video conference or in-person to explore all available options and I will help tailor coverage to fit your unique needs and budget.

 Do you offer partial day coverage?